 Caleb has a degree in mechanical engineering and has been with CellScale since the beginning.
 As with most companies in the early days, this means he has filled almost every role at one time or another.
 These days he still helps out in many areas, but he spends most of his time on new product development, sales, and marketing activities.

 Jim has a degree in civil engineering and has been with CellScale since the beginning.
 Jim’s primary role for many years has been software development.
-CellScale is well known for having well written, intuitive software and this is largely due to Jim’s efforts.
-These days he manages our software development activities and he is also responsible for working with our academic partners on new technologies and products.
+CellScale is well known for having powerful and intuitive software and this is largely due to Jim’s efforts.
+These days he manages our software development activities and works with our academic partners on new technologies and products.

 We are a dynamic and creative biotechnology company offering opportunities for growth and advancement.
 We are always looking for passionate and talented people to join our team.
 Email us at [email protected] to find out more.